 If you don’t want to buy a new planner or journal for your brain dumping needs, I have the perfect tool for you.
 It’s a free brain dump worksheet bundle!

 This bundle includes five different brain dumping worksheets, each designed for different types of dumps and different types of people.
-There’s a page that’s designed as a mind map for the most visual learners and a freestyle page for those who just want to get all their thoughts out.
-There’s also a checklist for those who enjoy lists and two pages designed to guide you towards certain thoughts and ideas.
+There’s a mind map for the most visual learners and a freestyle page for those who want to get all their thoughts out.
+There’s also a checklist for those who enjoy lists and two pages that will help guide your brain dump.
+These two pages include sections for work, home, goals, mental clutter and more.

 You can get this entire bundle for free!
 Give it a try and see if brain dumping can help you reduce stress and get more done.

 There are a bunch of productivity apps that you can use as a brain dumping tool as well.
 My favorite (really because it’s the only one I’ve used) is Trello.
 You can create multiple boards with Trello that will allow you to organize your thoughts and ideas.
-It’s more of a project management app, but it can be used for brain dumping as well.
+It’s more of a project management app, but it can also be used for brain dumping.

-Toodledo, TickTick, and Workflowy are all organization apps that allow you to make lists, manage tasks, and take notes.
+Todoist is an organization app that allows you to make lists, manage tasks, and take notes.
+It also lets you prioritize your tasks so you can focus on the things that matter most to you.
 Wunderlist used to be the go-to app for this, but it’s been replaced by Microsoft’s ToDo.
 Each of these has its strengths and weaknesses, but they can all help you complete your brain dump if you’d prefer to have it online than on paper.

 Brain Dumping Can Help Increase Productivity